 “Sketching Roots” is an ongoing series featuring family memories and all of the fun awkwardness that that implies.

 Serena McCarroll first began to experience chronic pain during her training at the Royal Winnipeg Ballet School.
 She would later develop additional challenges with proprioception, the body’s ability to continually sense and integrate its movement and position.

 After I meet with a psychologist for a few sessions, she begins to mention the possibility of an autism spectrum diagnosis.
 I bristle, insist I’m just there to talk about depression.

-I was already of the opinion that Autism Speaks is a pretty awful group.
-Their message is so dire, bleak, that it seemed pretty clear to me: they do more harm than good.
+I was already of the opinion that Autism Speaks is a problematic group.
+Their message is so dire, bleak, that it seemed pretty clear to me: they are doing more harm than good.